emberjs/rfcs/text/0000-contextual-helpers.md

 {{my-component format-date=(helper "moment-format")}} <!-- Creates closure helper -->
 {{my-component format-date=(invoke-helper "moment-format")}} <!-- Invokes helper -->
 ```

+The obvious drawback of this alternative is having two new keywords in ember instead of only one.

 #### Wrap in parameters to force imediate execution